-Further reading: Getting cover if you have high BMI
+Further reading: Getting cover if you have a high BMI

 Each insurer takes a different approach to underwriting applications from people with weight issues.
-This means one insurer may increase your premium based on your age and BMI but you could get the normal price by applying to a different insurer.
+One insurer may increase your premium based on your age and BMI, but you could get the normal price by applying to a different insurer.

-That’s where I come in, let’s have a chat and I’ll find you the best insurer based on your BMI.
+That’s where I come in; if you think you’re overweight for life insurance, let’s have a chat, and I’ll find you the best insurer based on your BMI.

 Complete this short BMI questionnaire, and I’ll be right back.